-- 1. Remove the bolts. - 2.
+- 1. Remove the bolt. - 2.
 Remove the tailpipe by pulling it out of the muffler. - 3.
-Tap the tailpipe lightly, then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside the tailpipe housing. - 4.
-Insert the tailpipe into the muffler and align the bolt holes. - 5.
-Install the bolts.
-Tighten to 8 in lb (1 Nm).
+Tap the tailpipe lightly, then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe.. - 4.
+Insert the tailpipe into the muffler and align the screw holes. - 5.
+Install the bolt.
+Tighten securely.